miner/herbert/README.md

 Star Trek, _The Way to Eden_
 stardate 5832.3

-Space Hippies: "Herbert, Herbert, Herbert ..."
+**Space Hippies**: "Herbert, Herbert, Herbert ..."
-Spock: "Herbert was a minor official notorious for his rigid and limited patterns of thought."
+**Spock**: "Herbert was a minor official notorious for his rigid and limited patterns of thought."
-Kirk: "Well, I shall try to be less rigid in my thinking."
+**Kirk**: "Well, I shall try to be less rigid in my thinking."

 video clip:  http://www.youtube.com/watch?v=PQONBf9xMss